 Explaining Land-Use Dispositions

 Companies wanting to use public land must apply to us for a “formal disposition.”
 In doing so, the company is expressing its interest in developing resources—in a specific way—on public land for a period of time.
-An official and more detailed definition of formal disposition is provided in the Public Lands Administration Regulation (PLAR).

 - licence of occupation (LOC)